Meet the Board Members

 Supply Chain Capability & Optimization Supervisor, PepsiCo

-Giving back to the community which you live and or work in I feel is important these days.
-In 2013 I was asked by my daughter Victoria who was affiliated with Friends of the Fox to help out with a dam dinner being thrown to raise funds.
-And should I say the rest is history, so excited to be part of a group of very passionate folks ready to protect our environment.
-I am here to do my part for my community!
+Debbie feels that giving back to the community in which you live and work is important these days.
+She was asked by her daughter Victoria, who was affiliated with Friends of the Fox River, to help out with a dinner being planned to raise funds.
+Debbie also leads the PepsiCo Green team at work.

 Chuck Roberts, Director